Going to work every day and getting a paycheck every two weeks? That’s active income.

 No one said forever.

-Think about that for a second — every $100/month extra that you spend, you need another $30,000 in savings.
+For every dollar you want to spend with retirement income, for example, you need to save and invest $25, if you’re following the 4% Rule.
+Think about that for a second — every $100/month extra that you spend, you need another $30,000 in savings to reach financial independence.

 Start thinking about your “escape the rat race” number.
 How much passive income do you need, to cover your monthly expenses?

 In other words, what will it take to reach financial independence?

 Find ways to spend less and funnel more money toward your passive income investments.
 Start investing in dividend-paying stocks and rental properties, or other types of passive incomes.
 But in the beginning, just focus on one type of passive income strategy, rather than getting overwhelmed by many passive income types.